Secure Filtering against Spatio-Temporal False Data Attacks under Asynchronous Sampling: Problem Formulation

 The manipulated time-stamp set $\Gamma^a$ is defined as follows:

-Due to various delays, received measurement time-stamps may not be in increasing order, resulting in the out-of-sequence problem \cite{Kaempchen2003DATASS,out-of-sequence-measurements-IVS,FIR_Discretely_Delayed}.
-This problem is generally dealt with by utilizing a \emph{buffer} that sorts received measurement triples based on their time-stamps in increasing order \cite{Kaempchen2003DATASS,out-of-sequence-measurements-IVS,FIR_Discretely_Delayed}.
-We assume a buffer before the secure estimator, enabling us to employ the following assumption. \begin{assumption} The received measurement triples are in an order such that their corresponding time-stamps are in an increasing order, i.e., $\Gamma^a=\{t_0,t_1,t_2,\dots\}$ and $0 = t_0 < t_i \leq t_{i+1},~\forall \, i \in\Zb_{>0}$. \QET \end{assumption}
+In practice, received measurement time-stamps may not be in increasing order, leading to the out-of-sequence problem \cite{Kaempchen2003DATASS,out-of-sequence-measurements-IVS,FIR_Discretely_Delayed}.
+This problem can be dealt with by using a \emph{buffer} that sorts measurement triples based on their time-stamps in increasing order \cite{Kaempchen2003DATASS,out-of-sequence-measurements-IVS,FIR_Discretely_Delayed}.
+We assume a buffer before the secure estimator, {which may be misled by manipulated time-stamps.
+Thus, we employ the following assumption for the received, possibly manipulated, time-stamp.} \begin{assumption} The received measurement triples are {sorted} such that their corresponding time-stamps are in {non-decreasing} order, i.e., $\Gamma^a=\{t_0,t_1,t_2,\dots\}$ and $0 = t_0 < t_z \leq t_{z+1},~\forall \, z \in\Zb_{>0}$. \QET \end{assumption}

+{Assumption~4 stipulates that, after buffering, the received measurement triples are presented in non-decreasing order of their possibly manipulated time-stamps.
+This post-buffer ordering provides a well-defined discrete-time index $[k]$ for the subsequent design and analysis.}